 Article V. MEMBERS AND ALTERNATES

 Section 1: Member Categories.
-There shall be four (4) categories of members on the AAC.
+There shall be four (4) categories of members/l.

 Sport Representatives.
-There shall be one Representative on the AAC from each sport/sport organization in the following categories:
+There shall be one Representative on Team USA AC from each sport/sport organization in the following categories:

 Sport organizations certified by the USOPC as National Governing Bodies (“NGBs”), which may also govern and/or manage sports on the Paralympic or Parapan American program unless the NGB governs and/or manages two or more sports governed by different International Federations.
 If an NGB governs and/or manages two or more sports governed by different International Federations, the NGB will have a Representative for each associated International Federation.

-Sports on the Olympic/Paralympic/Pan American/Parapan American Games program that are governed and managed by the USOPC.
+USOPC Internally managed Sports as defined in the USOPC Bylaws.

 General Paralympic Representatives.
 There shall be three (3) General Paralympic Representatives from NGBs recognized by the USOPC as the NGBs for Olympic or Pan American sports, which also govern and/or manage a sport on the Paralympic or Parapan American program.